-This is Seby's account of what it was like trekking in the Himalayas in Nepal during our Annapurna Trek to Thorong La Pass, which is at an altitude of 17,769 feet (5,416 meters)!
+This is Seby's account of trekking in the Himalayas in Nepal during our Annapurna Trek to Thorong La Pass, which is at an altitude of 17,769 feet (5,416 meters)!

 “Nepal is like a drug for trekkers!
 Trust me, boys, after your first Himalayan adventure, you’ll be racing to your laptop to book your next trip!”

-That’s what our Japanese friend told us in the taxi we shared from Kathmandu airport.
+Our Japanese friend told us that in the taxi we shared from Kathmandu airport.
 This was his 13th visit!

 With the world's tallest mountain, Everest, and around 75% of its landscape adorned with dramatic mountains, Nepal offers a treasure trove of exploration that could span a lifetime, just as our Japanese friend discovered.

 And if that wasn’t enough, Nepal is gay friendly!
 The LGBTQ laws of Nepal are some of the most progressive in Asia.
 For example, after Nepal decriminalized homosexuality in 2007, it proceeded to recognize LGBTQ rights as fundamental rights in its constitution.
 In 2011, it introduced the third gender option and made history by including a third gender on its federal census – a global first!
-Recently, in 2023 and again in 2024, the Nepalese Supreme Court has started to recognize gay marriage.
+Recently, in 2023 and again in 2024, the Nepalese Supreme Court recognized gay marriage.

 For us, Nepal was a dream, our ultimate trekking destination.